 IRENA is continuing its support to the development of the Continental Power Systems Master Plan (CMP).
 The CMP covers three main pillars: future demand assessment, capacity expansion planning, and network planning.
 IRENA's support consists of targeted training workshops on the second pillar.
 For this purpose, IRENA developed, for the first time, a capacity expansion model for the entire African continent - SPLAT-Africa.
 The first of four week-long workshops was held in Addis Ababa in June, and the second took place in Cairo on 14-18 August.
+The third training was hosted in Bonn on 21-25 November.
 The training workshops were followed by dissemination events.